wilsonchingg/dnn-speech-enhancement/README.md

-# Refactoring #
+# Note #
+This repository is intended as a reference for ideal ratio mask dnn implementation

+It is based on my university dissertation.
+Please send me an email if you would like to know more about it.

 # Python Version #
 Python 2.6+ / Python 3.5+

-To run any scripts from the test/full_system_evaluation, Python 2.6+ must be required
+To run any test script, Python 2.6+ must be required

 # Installing dependencies #
 run the following command from the project root directory
 ``` pip install -r requirements.txt ```